Adha-KG/backend/README.md

 A modern FastAPI application built with Poetry for dependency management, Uvicorn as the ASGI server, and Ruff for code formatting and linting.

+## 📖 Project Description

+**Study Helper Pro** is an intelligent document-based question-answering system powered by Retrieval-Augmented Generation (RAG).
+The application enables users to upload PDF documents, which are automatically processed and indexed for semantic search.
+Users can then query their documents using natural language questions and receive accurate, context-aware answers based on the content of their uploaded documents.

+### Key Capabilities

+- **Document Management**: Upload and manage PDF documents with automatic text extraction and processing
+- **Intelligent Search**: Semantic search across documents using vector embeddings stored in ChromaDB
+- **RAG-Powered Q&A**: Ask questions about your documents and get answers generated using Google Gemini AI with relevant context from your documents
+- **Chat Sessions**: Create persistent chat sessions with document context for extended conversations
+- **User Authentication**: Secure authentication and authorization using Supabase with JWT tokens
+- **Background Processing**: Asynchronous PDF processing using Celery for improved performance
+- **Multi-User Support**: Each user has their own isolated document collection and vector store

+### Technology Stack

+The backend leverages modern technologies including:
+- **FastAPI** for high-performance API endpoints
+- **ChromaDB** for vector storage and semantic search
+- **Google Gemini API** for embeddings and LLM-powered responses
+- **Supabase** for authentication, user management, and file storage
+- **Celery** with Redis for background task processing
+- **Sentence Transformers** for local embedding generation (optional)

 ## 🚀 Features

 - **FastAPI**: High-performance web framework for building APIs